layyne/cot-4500-as2/README.md

-To run from command line:
+To run from a command line:

 ```
 python src/main/assignment_2.py